thehadeeryounis/jQuery.multipleDraggables/README.md

 # jQuery.multipleDraggables

 This is a jQuery plugin that works on top of jQueryUI to offer multiple draggable elements.
-So it basically allows the user to drag multiple objects at the same.
+So it basically allows the user to select multiple elements to drag at the same.
 This plugin uses CSS3 for the animations, but default functionality will still work in older browsers.

+## Version

+* 0.8 beta

 ## Dependencies